Kreationeum Rostock

 Headroom-preserving Mixing Solution.

 Your fader hits the limit?
 No problem.
 Just "pull it over"!
 Never was mixing more fun - guaranteed.
 The "PullOver MixFader" is a groundbreaking new kind of interchannel-communicating mixing tool based on the principle of pushing a fader beyond its limit to force other channel's faders to move into the opposite direction as soon as you hit unitiy gain at 0dbfs.
 This allows you to increase the level of any channel relative to others during the mixing process without ever using up any headroom.
 How you use it: You just load an instance of the plug-in into the last insert-fx-slot of each channel in your DAW-project except for the sub-channels and the master channel and then you group the plug-in instances according to your stem sub-groups and leave every DAW-native fader untouched at unity gain (0 dbfs).
 Now you use the PullOver MixFader as your channel-fader and never mind headroom again.
 The fade mode bottons make the PullOver MixFader either a single-instrument fader, a sub-group fader or the master fader.
 Each time you push or pull it over its limits, all external fader instances increase or decrease in volume until another fader hits a limit - making mixing super easy.
-You can use your mousewheel for fine adjustments. ... long story short: just try it.
+You can use your mousewheel for fine adjustments.
+Using the function keys "S", "G" and "M" you can swith between the fade modes and using the "Tab"-key you can make all external faders move in the opposite direction instantly as if you were already overdragging the mouse. ... long story short: just try it.
 It's just great.

 The "PullOver"-Mechanism taken to the next level.